OmSathe/OmSathe/README.md

 ## 🚀 About Me
 I'm a 3rd year computer science student at Ontario Tech University. 🏫

-I like to play video games and I like to code. 🎮 🖥️
+I like to play video games, art, and I like to code. 🎮 🖥️

 My goal for the end of the year is to create 2 good public projects 🥅